Fuegodavid57/Fuegodavid57/README.md

 A 3rd-year game development student at Objectif3D specializing in gameplay programming, multiplayer systems, and production tool development.
 I work mainly with C++, C#, Unreal Engine, and Unity.

 ## About me
-- Currently on a long-term academic game project made with advanced Unreal Engine.
+- Currently on a long-term academic game project made with Unreal Engine.
 - Interested in collaborating on gameplay systems, networking, and production tooling projects.

 ## 🛠 Skills